vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 response timer and maximum stale timer are new concepts for this mechanism.

-When a request is received by a recursive resolver, it should start the client response timer.
+When a recursive resolver receives a request, it should start the client response timer.
 This timer is used to avoid client timeouts.
 It should be configurable, with a recommended value of 1.8 seconds as being just under a common timeout value of 2 seconds while